Tiff0416/taiwan-climate-rainfall/README.md

 ##  Project Description

-This project analyzes **ten years of rainfall data (2013–2023)** from **four weather stations in northern Taiwan**: Xindian, Taipei, Taoyuan, and Hsinchu.
+This project analyzes **eleven years of rainfall data (2013–2023)** from **four weather stations in northern Taiwan**: Xindian, Taipei, Taoyuan, and Hsinchu.
 The objective is to examine **whether rainfall in northern Taiwan has increased over the past decade**, by evaluating:

 - Annual total rainfall
 - Number of rainy days per year